 Recovery from a vegetative state is unlikely after 1 mo if brain damage is nontraumatic and after 12 mo if brain damage is traumatic.
 Even if some recovery occurs after these intervals, most patients are severely disabled.
 Rarely, improvement occurs late; after 5 yr, about 3% of patients recover the ability to communicate and comprehend, but even fewer can live independently; no patients regain normal function.

-Most patients in a persistent vegetative state die within 6 mo of the original brain damage.
+If a vegetative state persists, most patients die within 6 mo of the original brain damage.
 The cause is usually pulmonary infection, UTI, or multiple organ failure, or death may be sudden and of unknown cause.
 For most of the rest, life expectancy is about 2 to 5 yr; only about 25% of patients live > 5 yr.
 A few patients live for decades.

 Minimally conscious state: